czlin98/ip/docs/README.md

 <br/><br/>
 ## Features

->Notes about the command format:
+> :information_source: Notes about the command format:
 >- Words in `UPPER_CASE` are the parameters to be supplied by the user.
 >  e.g. in `todo TASK`, `TASK` is a parameter which can be used as `add borrow book`.
 >- Items in square brackets are optional.